marcsello/webploy-server/README.md

 Creating, changing and uploading deployments are all handled through the HTTP API.

+**Note:** This software is still under heavy-development, I'm not intending to write an extensive documentation until it becomes stable enough that I don't have to rewrite often.

 ## Deployment lifecycle

 First new deployments are created as "open".
 Files can be uploaded to "open" deployments only, and "open" deployments can not be made live. (a file can be uploaded only once, files can not be overwritten)